-The concept of accessible design ensures both "direct access" (i.e. unassisted) and "indirect access" (meaning compatibility with a person's assistive technology (for example, computer screen readers).
+The concept of accessible design ensures both "direct access" (i.e. unassisted) and "indirect access" (i.e. compatibility with a person's assistive technology,

-Accessibility can be accomplished by mainstream or universal design, which allows a person with a disability to use the same facility or service as everyone else (this is preferred) or in a segregated manner with a separate solution for people with a disability.
+Accessibility can be accomplished by mainstream or Universal Design, which allows a person with a disability to use the same facility or service as everyone else (this is preferred), or with an alternative solution designed for people with disabilities.